ryanlohyr/NUSDegs/docs/UserGuide.md

-left                           Displays a list of remaining required modules. pace [CURRENT_SEMESTER]        Computes and displays your graduation pace. timetable COMMAND              Displays a grid containing this semester's classes bye                            Saves the user's schedule and timetable and exits the program.
+left                           Displays a list of remaining required modules. pace [CURRENT_SEMESTER]        Computes and displays your graduation pace. timetable COMMAND              Displays a grid containing this semester's classes bye                            Saves user's schedule and timetable and exits program.

 For more information, please read our User Guide at this link: https://ay2324s1-cs2113-t17-4.github.io/tp/UserGuide.html